Regular Air Filter Maintenance Is Crucial for Your Home's HVAC System

 Dirty Air Filters

-Dirty air filters block the normal flow of air into your HVAC system.
+Dirty air filters block the normal flow of air into your air conditioning system.
 This means your system will use considerably more energy to reach your home’s target temperature.
 Clogged air filters can also result in dirt or dust flowing directly into your furnace or your air conditioner’s evaporator coil, which reduces its ability to absorb heat.
 If you have a gas furnace, decreased air flow from a blocked filter can cause your furnace to burn less efficiently, which may result in a buildup of carbon monoxide around the furnace area.

 Cleaning Your Filters